aws-amplify/docs/docs/lib/storage/fragments/js/copy.md

 await Storage.copy({ key: 'src' }, { key: 'dest' }, {
 	acl?: string, // https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property
-	cacheControl?: string, // Specifies caching behavior along the request/reply chain expires?: Date; // The date at which the object is no longer cacheable metadata?: [key: string]: string // A map of metadata to store with the object in S3 })
+	cacheControl?: string, // Specifies caching behavior along the request/reply chain expires?: Date, // The date at which the object is no longer cacheable metadata?: [key: string]: string, // A map of metadata to store with the object in S3 })
 ```